The Las Vegas Strip

 • Anyone with very limited time focused only on major paid attractions

-The Bellagio Conservatory & Botanical Gardens is located inside the Bellagio on the central Las Vegas Strip.
-The exhibit sits just off the main lobby and is easily accessible from the casino floor.
+The Bellagio Conservatory & Botanical Gardens is located inside Bellagio, just beyond the main lobby and easily reached from the casino and central resort areas.

 Cost, Hours & Entry